qave-ai/qave-release/README.md

+# Qave Releases

-# Qave Releases\n\nThis repository hosts desktop app releases for Qave.
+This repository hosts desktop app releases for Qave.